Fitness Models Yanita Yancheva & Lucia Javorčeková Flaunt Washboard Abs & Incredible Curves

 Fitness models Yanita Yancheva and Lucia Javorčeková serve as serious body inspiration for their dedicated fans.
 Yanita shared a sizzling snap of the bombshells together on Instagram for her 1.5 million followers to enjoy.
 In the photo, the stunners posed in skintight workout gear from Body Engineer.

 Yanita wore a long-sleeved crop top and matching leggings.
 The figure-hugging ensemble put her killer curves and toned abs on full display.
-She styled her long blond hair in a messy ponytail and opted to wear minimal makeup that subtly enhanced her gorgeous features.
+She styled her long, blond hair in a messy ponytail and opted to wear minimal makeup that subtly enhanced her gorgeous features.

 Lucia looked equally as stunning.
 The brunette beauty flaunted her flawless figure in a sexy black sports bra and black yoga pants.
 Like Yanita, Lucia slicked back her hair in a tight ponytail and wore barely any makeup.